-• All teachers and staff will be connected to our students and families using "Remind" and Google Classroom.
+- All teachers and staff will be connected to our students and families using "Remind" and Google Classroom.
 Please ensure you have connected with your child's classroom teacher on this platform.
-You will receive daily updates through text message.

-• E-mail & phone blasts will also be used to communicate with families.
+You will receive daily updates through text message. - E-mail & phone blasts will also be used to communicate with families.
 Please ensure you have updated your contact information in Genesis.
-It is imperative that all school personnel have the most up-to-date information for your household.

-• Being able to communicate with our parents is extremely important.
+It is imperative that all school personnel have the most up-to-date information for your household. - Being able to communicate with our parents is extremely important.
 Please ensure that all your information is updated.
-You will receive calls from our secretary to check and update your information in Genesis.

-• Parent Portal will be the means of accessing all your student's important information, his/her progress/grades, missing assignments, and other concerns that might impact your student's performance or well-being.
+You will receive calls from our secretary to check and update your information in Genesis. - Parent Portal will be the means of accessing all your student's important information, his/her progress/grades, missing assignments, and other concerns that might impact your student's performance or well-being.
 If you have not done so, please ensure that you sign up for Parent Portal.

+Orange Township Public Schools STEM Innovation Academy of the Oranges Devonii Reid, Ed.D., Principal

+Gerald Fitzhugh, II, Ed.D.
+Superintendent of Schools

-• Please listen to phone blasts sent by the school and/or District.
+- Please listen to phone blasts sent by the school and/or District.
 They include important information and guidance.
-This is even more important in these uncertain times.

-• If you have not signed up for the Orange App, you can download on your Android or Apple iPhone.

-• The School District's social media platforms are a great source for posting updates & important information as well as celebrating and sharing photos of our fun activities.
+This is even more important in these uncertain times - If you have not signed up for the Orange App, you can download on your Android or Apple iPhone. - The School District's social media platforms are a great source for posting updates & important information as well as celebrating and sharing photos of our fun activities.
 You can also follow our school on the following social media platform below:

-Twitter: @STEM405, @DrReid1908
+Twitter: @STEM405, @DrReid1908 Instagram: @STEM Innovation Academy, @principalreid

-Instagram: @STEM\Innovation\Academy, @principalreid